Wesenitz: Geography

-The Wesenitz originates near Neukirch/Lausitz and flows southwest through Bischofswerda, passes Großdrebnitz, flows through Stolpen and Dürrröhrsdorf-Dittersbach.
+The Wesenitz originates near Neukirch/Lausitz and flows southwest through Bischofswerda, passes Großdrebnitz, and flows through Stolpen and Dürrröhrsdorf-Dittersbach.
 The Wesenitz joins the Elbe near Pirna.

 Touristic attractions

 The Stolpen Castle is officially documented for the first time in 1222, when it was a property of the Bishop of Dresden-Meissen.
 In 1559 it was handed over to Augustus, Elector of Saxony.
 The castle's fame originates from the period 1716 until 1765 when Augustus II the Strong imprisoned there his mistress Countess of Cosel.

 The Liebethaler Grund, the "Gateway to Saxon Switzerland", is a picturesque ravine.
 Near a former hydropower station the world's biggest memorial to Richard Wagner can be visited.

 Historical usage

 Beginning with the inauguration of Johann V. of Weißenbach in 1476, the Bishops of Meißen until 1559 and later the prince-electors of Saxony performed fish farming of carps in two ponds between Goldbach and Kleindrebnitz respectively in Bischofswerda, which were fed with Wesenitz water.
 The fish farms were of approximately 20 ha each and had to be closed due to economic and technical reasons about 1815.

 In 1895, 63 industrial plants made use of the water power, among them 44 mills.
 Today, five such water mills can still be visited.
 One of them with two Francis turbines is operated by Lohmen in the Liebethaler Grund.